Environmental History

 Subjects taught

-The capstone of the course is the individual research project.
-Depending on the nature of their research, students can choose between two forms of assessment: a 15,000-20,000 word dissertation OR a combination of an extended research paper (10,000-12,000 words) and a digital output (such as a database or map).
+The programme takes a structured approach to preparing students to design and pursue an individual research project, which forms the capstone of the course.
+Depending on the nature of their research, students can choose between two forms of assessment: a 15,000-word dissertation OR a combination of an extended research paper (10,000 - 12,000 words) and a digital output (e.g. database, map).

 Entry requirements